-2.9.
+2.8.
 Directorships held by Members of the Management Body

-In 2017, the members of the Management body of the Company, given their industry experience, have been taking seats in other company boards.
+As at 31/12/2018, the members of the Management body of the Company, given their industry experience, have been taking seats in other Company boards.
 In line with this, the following table indicates the number of positions that each member holds:

-Name Position in the CIF Directorships Directorships
+Name Position in the CIF Directorships (Executive) Directorships (Non-Executive)

-(Executive) (Non-Executive)
+Charalambos Georgakis Executive Director 1 -

-Alexander Slavin Executive Director 1 -
+Stelios Stylianides Executive Director 1 -

-Aleksei Frolov Executive Director 1 -
+Antreas Epifaniou Non -Executive Director 1 1

-Pieris Hadjipieris Non-Executive Director - 3
+Iosif Frangos Non- Executive Director - 2

-Iosif Frangos Non-Executive Director - 3
+Uzi Baruch Non- Executive Director 3 1